top of page

 • However, you must provide proof of vaccination if requested by your local division superintendent.

 Ensuring your child’s immunizations are up-to-date not only fulfills legal obligations but also forms part of compulsory attendance compliance.
-Non-compliance in this area can lead to your child being classified as truant, triggering referral to a truancy intervention team and possible legal proceedings.
+Non-compliance in this area can result in your child being classified as truant, triggering a referral to a truancy intervention team and possible legal proceedings.

 Special Considerations for Homeschooling Special Needs Children